Basic Reactivity

 // goodbye

-This delay in first execution is useful because it means an effect defined in a component scope runs after the JSX returned by the component gets added the DOM.
+This delay in first execution is useful because it means an effect defined in a component scope runs after the JSX returned by the component gets added to the DOM.
 In particular, refs will already be set.
 Thus you can use an effect to manipulate the DOM manually, call vanilla JS libraries, or other side effects.

 Note that the first run of the effect still runs before the browser renders the DOM to the screen (similar to React's useLayoutEffect).
 If you need to wait until after rendering (e.g., to measure the rendering), you can use await Promise.resolve() (or Promise.resolve().then(...)), but note that subsequent use of reactive state (such as signals) will not trigger the effect to rerun, as tracking is not possible after an async function uses await.
 Thus you should use all dependencies before the promise.